enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/using-sass.md

 ## Considerations

-While Sass was a popular choice for many years — and many existing websites still rely on it — we don’t find it to be the best choice for new projects where other options are avaialable.
+While Sass was a popular choice for many years — and many existing websites still rely on it — we don’t find it to be the best choice for new projects where other options are available.
 Instead, we recommend using Enhance Styles, our built in styling library, which we believe offers a number of advantages over writing styles in Sass.

 ### No build step required